 - It is also polite to thank the company for the opportunities you have had while working for their firm.

 Retirement Resignation Letter Example

 Here is an example of a resignation letter written to inform your employer about your retirement.
-Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples, including another example which mentions leaving the workforce.
+Download the resignation letter template (compatible with Google Docs and Word Online) or see below for more examples, including another example that mentions leaving the workforce.

 Retirement Resignation Letter Example (Text Version)

 Dear Ms. Lee,